 • Number of College Students in Your Household

-Applicants should leave the majority of the FAFSA fields unchanged since the document reflects your situation at first submission.
+Applicants should leave most FAFSA fields unchanged since the document reflects their situation at first submission.
 Candidates can also make corrections on the SAR or ask financial aid departments to update a FAFSA.
 FAFSA deadlines vary by state, so applicants should research state requirements to ensure punctual submission

 How to Appeal Financial Aid

-Appealing for more financial aid means contacting your college financial aid administrator to request financial assistance beyond the originally offered amount.
-A financial aid overseer must approve an appeal, and school policies may insist students submit a letter and documents that prove special circumstances.
-Essentially, an appeal requires more effort from the applicant and more involvement from the financial aid department.
+Appealing for more financial aid means contacting your college financial aid administrator to request financial assistance beyond the offered initial amount.
+A financial aid overseer must approve an appeal, and school policies may insist students submit a letter and documents that prove exceptional circumstances.
+An appeal requires more effort from the applicant and involvement from the financial aid department.

-Departments approve appeals one year at a time, so a student may need to submit an appeal every year to continue earning additional aid.
-However, departments may require documentation to prove that the special circumstance, that impacted the student’s finances, still applies.
+Departments approve appeals one year at a time, so a student may need to submit an appeal yearly to continue earning additional aid.
+However, departments may require documentation to prove that the unique circumstance that impacted the student’s finances still applies.

 Special Circumstances include any financial circumstances that have changed in the last two years or anything that differentiates the student from typical students.
 The ten most common special circumstances include: